imjoseangel/imjoseangel/README.md

   <img src="https://github.githubassets.com/images/mona-whisper.gif" width="27px">
   <br><br>
   <samp>
-    :wave: I'm a Cloud Architect and SRE Developer Engineer.
+    :wave: I'm a Cloud Architect and SRE.
 Passionated about making Open Source more accessible.
 I ♥️ to investigate and collaborate with different projects, learn new ways of working, and development techniques.
 Don't hesitate to contact me to discuss about different technologies or for a coffee ☕️
   </samp>
 </p>